A twin error gauge for Kaczmarz's iterations: Numerical experiments

 Finally, in the middle three columns of Table~\ref{tab:phantom_gallery_table} we also compare the methods when it comes to computing cost expressed in our work units (recall that one work unit is the work required to complete one sweep of Kaczmarz's method).
 We should point out that \KO\ has a very low work load, which is due to the fact that consulting the oracle is assumed to be free.
-The corresponding workload should therefore be read as a lower bound on the work required.
-Interestingly, the \MSA\ is not too far off on average, sometimes requiring less work than the oracle and sometimes more.
-The \TA\ usually requires much more work than the oracle, which is to be expected of course.
-If the \TA\ would stop at the same point as the oracle, it would have done roughly twice the work plus the slack.
+The corresponding workload should therefore be read as a lower bound on the work required for Kaczmarz's method equipped with any pure stopping rule.
+Interestingly, the \MSA\ is not too far off, with less work required when averaged over all 7 phantoms.
+The \TA\ usually requires much more work than the oracle, which is to be expected of course: if the \TA\ would stop at the same point as the oracle, it would have done roughly twice the work plus the slack.